gregoryjscott/last-mile/readme.md

 1. Clone the repo
 2. Add your route as a .geojson file in the /geojson directory
-3. Submit a pull request
+3. Submit a pull request to merge into the 'gh-pages' branch

 ## How to get your route into GeoJSON format